-Delta Rule with Unthresholded perceptron

-- If the unthresholded perceptron can be trained to fit these values perfectly then so can the thresholded perceptron. - If the target values cannot be perfectly fit, then the thresholded perceptron will be correct whenever the linear unit has the right sign, but this is not guaranteed to happen

-Multilayer Networks & Nonlinear Surfaces
+Delta Rule with Thresholded perceptron If the unthresholded perceptron can be trained to fit these values perfectly then so can the thresholded perceptron.
+DR can be used to train a thresholded perceptron, by using ±1 as target values to a linear unit and having the thresholded unit return the sign of the linear unit.
+If the target values cannot be perfectly fit, then the thresholded perceptron will be correct whenever the linear unit has the right sign, but this is not guaranteed to happen 2/24/18 ANN Multilayer Networks & Nonlinear Surfaces